 Some personal loan lenders will use the terms interchangeably.
 If you’re still confused after receiving pre-approval or conditional approval, don’t hesitate to contact your lender and ask questions.

-Being pre-approved for a personal loan can help you make a more informed decision about your finances in the near future, but it can be a confusing process if you don’t know what to look out for.
-Remember that a pre-approval offer doesn’t guarantee you a loan and that lenders will likely consider both your credit score and your income before extending pre-approval.
+Personal loan pre-approval can help you make a more informed decision about your finances in the near future, but it can be a confusing process if you don’t know what to look out for.
+Remember that a pre-approved loan offer doesn’t guarantee you a loan and that lenders will likely consider both your credit score and your income before extending pre-approval.

 You can compare your personal loan options to find the right lender before you submit an application.
 Make sure you meet the eligibility requirements and have the necessary documents on hand in order to speed up the application process.Back to top